Chopped Chicken Salad (with Cafe Rio Dressing)

 Mexican food fans who live in Utah are probably fans of Cafe Rio and most Cafe Rio fans love the big salads that this fresh-Mex restaurant is so famous for!
 And that includes me, and since I have a great copycat recipe for the Tomatillo Ranch Cafe Rio Salad Dressing, I thought it would be fun to try to to come up with a carb-conscious salad with those amazing Cafe Rio flavors.

 My Chopped Chicken Salad (with Cafe Rio Dressing) has chopped cooked chicken that’s marinated in Cafe Rio Salad Dressing, romaine lettuce, avocado, tomatoes, black beans, and cilantro.
-I skipped the tortilla that’s the bottom layer in Cafe Rio salads as well as the rice and the tortilla strips, and you can skip the black beans if you want a lower-carb version of this tasty salad.
+I skipped the tortilla that’s the bottom layer in Cafe Rio salads as well as the rice and the tortilla strips, and you can definitely skip the black beans too if you want an even lower-carb version of this tasty salad.

 What ingredients are in the actual Cafe Rio Salads?